muhammed097/Emi-Calculator/README.md

 Feel free to use, modify, and integrate this EMI Calculator into your project as needed.

 ### Note:
 Please use this EMI Calculator on your website if you find it helpful.
-If you need any changes or modifications, don't hesitate to reach out, and I'll be happy to assist you!
+If you have any questions, suggestions, or need further assistance with the project, please don't hesitate to email me at muhammed@97gmail.com.
+I'm always happy to help or receive feedback on my work.